ESP32 BMP180 Web Server using Arduino IDE

 }

-After that we use WiFi connection with ESP32, this part of sketch used to connect board with WiFi network and displays assigned IP address to development board.
-We use this IP address to access web page over any web browser.
+After that, we use WiFi connection with ESP32.
+This part of the sketch is used to connect the board with the WiFi network and display the assigned IP address to the development board.
+We use this IP address to access the web page over any web browser.

 Serial.print("Connecting to Wifi Network");